falades/qwen3-pytorch/README.md

 python run.py --prompt "Give me a short introduction to large language models."
 ```

-The default model is Qwen3-0.6B-Base to pass other qwen3 based models just pass the huggingface repo id as a flag
+The default model is Qwen3-0.6B-Base.
+To pass other qwen3 based models just pass the huggingface repo id as a flag

 ```bash
 python run.py --prompt "Give me a short introduction to large language models." --repo_id "Qwen/Qwen3-1.7B-Base"